Top of page

 Back to top

 Go at your child’s pace and be honest and straightforward with them.
-You might think it’s better not to tell them things that could frighten and upset them.
-However, children can be highly intuitive and notice when something doesn’t seem quite right.
-It can be confusing and unsettling if they don’t know what this is, building anxiety and mistrust.
+Some people think it’s better not to tell them things that could frighten and upset them.
+However, children very often notice when something doesn’t seem quite right – for example, if they see you looking worried or overhear parts of conversations between adults.
+It can be confusing and unsettling if they don’t know what this is about, which can lead to anxiety and mistrust.

-Once you know the diagnosis, tell your child.
+Once you know the diagnosis, talk to your child about it.
 Think about where and when you’ll tell them and whether you’d like someone else to be with you, for example, family or a member of your child’s medical team.
+You could also contact our Helpline Team to talk through ideas.

 Our animation explaining high-grade lymphoma is designed for children with a family member who has lymphoma, but you might find it useful to share with your child.